 Do you have a family heirloom outfit you want to photograph your baby in?
 Or, maybe you’ve eyed something in my client closet you can’t wait to borrow?
 Whatever outfit(s) you might have in mind for your sweet little one to wear, be sure to have them out and ready to use during your in-home lifestyle newborn session.

-I bring a simple white onesie and white baby wrap to every session, so you can count on me having something simple and neutral available.
+I bring a simple white onesie and white baby wraps to every session, so you can count on me having something simple and neutral available.
 But if there are any particular swaddles, blankets, or outfits you want your baby to have in your photos, this is the time to document them!

 Since I’ll be shooting a good portion of your in-home lifestyle newborn session in your baby’s nursery, the baby’s crib will be front and center in some of your photos.
 I encourage using either a white or neutral crib sheet.
 If this isn’t something you already have, you can pick one up for $10 (or less!) at Target.